conan-io/docs/reference/conanfile/attributes.rst

 options, default_options
 ---------------------------
-Conan packages recipes can generate different package binaries when different settings are used, but can also customize, per-package any other configuration that will produce a different binary.
+Conan packages recipes can generate different binary packages when different settings are used, but can also customize, per-package any other configuration that will produce a different binary.

 A typical option would be being shared or static for a certain library.
 Note that this is optional, different packages can have this option, or not (like header-only packages), and different packages can have different values for this option, as opposed to settings, which typically have the same values for all packages being installed (though this can be controlled too, defining different settings for specific packages)